 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form from too much moisture.
-See Air for Combustion and Ventilation, pages 4 through 6.
-If high humidity is experienced, a dehumidifier may be used to help lower the water vapor content in the air.
+See Air for Combustion and Ventilation, page 5.

 A CAUTION: If you install the heater in a home garage